Losing It Brick by Brick

 “She’s going to have to go much further than Gajour.
 Give her five hundred, she’s going to need it.
 Maybe head north to Saberal or Tonifew.”

 With her tongue sticking out of her mouth in concentration, Gertrude started making notes in her book.
-They weren’t going to have a lot of time if they were going to beat Ralnak back to his parents.
+They weren’t going to have a lot of time if they were going to beat Ralnak back to his parents to muster a defense.
+Baby was good for a stand-up fight but terrible for a running battle.

 An hour later, the train pulled into the station and the Ridors had a plan.
 Gertrude hobbled with her cane off the train and headed straight back toward the tail of the train.
 Eustas walked with her as he scanned the street for a money changer’s signage.